 Serrano points to import restrictions and high duty fees as the culprit for low sales, but then adds the real deal killer – used GSE is not permitted as a permanent import.

 “There are some special conditions for foreign airlines,” Serrano explains, “that allow them to import new and used equipment for their own use.”

-Serrano mentioned one Brazilian GSE manufacturer we were unable to find out much about.
+Serrano threw out one GSE manufacturer in Brazilian we were unable to find out much about.
 He didn’t share a high opinion of it.
 “The prices are very high and the technology is very old,” he said.
 “But this is the only option many in the country may have.”

 Despite tariffs, Serrano said Hobart, Tug Technologies and TLD had good presence in the Brazilian GSE market.